 Avoid prolonged full-throttle operation.
-Vary the speed occasionally.

-If any engine trouble should occur during the engine break-in period, immediately have a Yamaha dealer check the vehicle.
+Vary the engine speed occasionally.
+NOTICE: After 1000 km (600 mi) of operation, the engine oil must be changed, the oil filter cartridge or element replaced, and the oil strainer cleaned.
+If any engine trouble should occur during the engine break-in period, immediately have a

+Yamaha dealer check the vehicle.

+[ECA10362]